qms-design-control

 Validation answers: does the device meet user needs?
 You can verify every specification and still fail validation if your specifications were wrong.
 Verification tests what you designed.
 Validation tests whether what you designed is actually what users need.

 The distinction matters.
 You can have a perfectly verified device that fails validation because you didn't understand your users.
-The nurse's patient couldn't activate the device not because it failed verification—it met the 2N spec—but because 2N was too much force for elderly arthritic hands.
+The nurse's patient couldn't activate the device not because it failed verification.
+It met the 2N spec.
+But because 2N was too much force for elderly arthritic hands.
 The verification passed.
 The validation would have caught this if anyone had tested with representative users.

 Design Reviews

 Design reviews are cross-functional checkpoints.
 Engineering presents design status.
 Quality reviews documentation completeness.
 Regulatory assesses compliance.
 Manufacturing evaluates producibility.
-The review isn't a rubber stamp—it's a critical evaluation of whether the design is ready to proceed.
+The review isn't a rubber stamp.
+It's a critical evaluation of whether the design is ready to proceed.

 Each review has defined criteria.
 What should be complete at this stage?
 Are design inputs finalized?
 Are outputs documented?
 Are verifications planned?
 The review evaluates against criteria and documents findings.